Transparent. Future-proof. Compliant.

 • Developing industry-specific performance indicators that address the particular social challenges of the respective industry

-• Implementing a robust data collection infrastructure for social metrics with clear responsibilities and quality assurance mechanisms
+• Implementing a solid data collection infrastructure for social metrics with clear responsibilities and quality assurance mechanisms

 • Using advanced analytics and BI tools for deeper analysis of social data and identification of correlations with financial performance